-Act tion Priority • Concentrate on the consideration of the Strategic Directions outlined in the 'Snowy Valleys Destination Management Plan' and the 'Snowy Valleys Regional Economic Development Strategy'.
-Short to Medium Term and ongoing • Consider the range of tourism related business activities that occur or are prioritised to be established within Snowy Valleys to ensure that planning controls are responsive to innovation and change.
+Action Priority A14 Concentrate on the consideration of the Strategic Directions outlined in the 'Snowy Valleys Destination Management Plan' and the 'Snowy Valleys Regional Economic Development Strategy'.
+Short to Medium Term and ongoing A15 Consider the range of tourism related business activities that occur or are prioritised to be established within Snowy Valleys to ensure that planning controls are responsive to innovation and change.
 Ongoing